pietrop/pietrop.github.io/categories/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 Simply put, different people learn in different ways.
 Five main learning styles are identified, visual, auditory, reading and writing, kinaesthetic and multi-modal.
 The core concept is that each individual as one (or more) preferred learning style.
 But also, more crucially, that the same information can be delivered in different ways to meet the different learning styles.
 Applying this consideration to the publishing of news article, forces  us to re-consider the publishing of text based articles and the use of multimedia to engage a wider audience taking into account the variety of learning styles.

-As a practicl example, in the making of [quickQuote](https://pietropassarelli.com/quickQuote.html) this consideration guided a lot of the assumptions to test through the investigation of the problem.
+As a practical example, in the making of [quickQuote](/quickQuote.html) this consideration guided a lot of the assumptions to test through the investigation of the problem.
 And in fact in the final web application the process of adding the corresponding video segment to a text quote, is taking into account the variety of learning styles.
 As the viewer is being delivered information both through auditory and reading and writing.

 ----------